How To Groom A Cat With The Right Tools: The Best Cat Brush, Clippers, and Nail Trimmers!

-Cats rely on their tongue and teeth for more than affectionate nibbling of their owners’ noses.
+They rely on their tongue and teeth for more than affectionate nibbling of their owners’ noses.

-Cats spend so much time grooming because grooming is essential to kitty well-being.
+Felines spend so much time grooming because grooming is essential to kitty well-being.

 Here is some advice about how to groom a cat at home and the tools you need to do it.

 Cats groom to clean themselves, to maintain body temperature, and to relax.
 They groom each other to show affection.
 This is why many enjoy a gentle brushing.